aws/amazon-chime-sdk-js/guides/09_Amazon_Voice_Focus.md

 Amazon Voice Focus offers multiple complexity levels, allowing you to trade some quality to support a wider range of devices.
 The Amazon Chime SDK will by default automatically choose the right complexity level at runtime based on device performance.

 Amazon Voice Focus is integrated into the `browser` demo application.
 To try it out, launch the demo with `npm run start`, choose “Web Audio” on the first screen, then either check the “Voice Focus” box in the lobby view, or click “Voice Focus” in the device picker after joining the meeting.

+## What is Echo Reduction?

+Echo reduction helps keep echoes—sounds from a user’s loudspeaker that get picked up by their microphone—from circulating back into meeting audio and bringing discussions to a standstill.
+The echo reduction feature is available in conjunction with the noise reduction provided by Amazon Voice Focus.

+Echo reduction is enabled at the meeting level when you call the CreateMeeting or CreateMeetingWithAttendees APIs.
+Enabling the feature this way allows others who join the meeting to enable echo reduction as desired.

+Amazon Chime Echo Reduction is a premium feature, please refer to the [Pricing](https://aws.amazon.com/chime/pricing/#Chime_SDK_) page for details.

 ## Amazon Voice Focus on the web